numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 Motivation and Scope
 --------------------

+NumPy is a fiscally sponsored project of NumFOCUS, a 501(c)(3) nonprofit organization headquartered in Austin, TX.
+Therefore, for all legal and accounting matters the NumPy project has to follow the rules and regulations for US nonprofits.
+All nonprofit donations are classified into two categories: **unrestricted funds** which may be used for any legal purpose appropriate to the organization and **restricted funds**, monies set aside for a particular purpose (e.g., project, educational program, etc.).
+It’s important to note that restricted funds are **permanently restricted** to that purpose and cannot be used for any other expenses.

+For the detailed timeline of NumPy funding refer to [NumPy funding – history and current status](#history-and-current-status).

 Since its inception and until 2020, the NumPy project has only spent on the order of
 $10,000 USD of funds that were not restricted to a particular program.
 Project income of this type has been relying on donations from individuals and, from